 This is a good thing!
 As previously mentioned, color cues help improve memory.
 When customers visualize your business, they’ll think of the advertisements they’ve seen, your company logo, and any mailings they’ve gotten.
 When you print statements in black and white, you miss out on the opportunity to apply these marketing elements and strengthen brand awareness.
-In addition to developing a stronger sense of brand awareness within your customer, you’ll also make your statement look more cohesive and put together.
+In addition to developing a stronger sense of brand awareness within your customer, color patient statements also give a cohesive and put-together look.

-Making the switch to color printing can push your business to the front of your customer’s mind, thus helping them remember to pay their bill, reach out to schedule an appointment, or — in a best-case scenario — remind them to recommend your service to their friends.
+Making the switch to color patient statements can push your business to the front of your customers’ mind, thus helping them remember to pay their bill, reach out to schedule an appointment, or — in a best-case scenario — remind them to recommend your service to their friends.

 4. A Better Customer Experience

 Monochrome statements can easily get lost in the sea of other opened mail on your customer’s kitchen table.
 When that pile gets swept away into the recycling bin, you now have to send a late payment reminder, which drives up costs for both you and your customer.
 Many clients don’t have the extra capital to spend on late fees.

 By designing and printing a colored statement that stands out, your customers will have an easier time reading, understanding, and paying their bills on time.